jesajaw/PEG/README.md

 Limitations
 ========

+- Transverse Electric (TE) polarization is fully supported (`--computeTE`).
+- Transverse Magnetic (TM) polarization is not yet implemented.
+The `--computeTM` and `--combineTETM` command-line options already exist, but currently every TM calculation returns a failure result (`Grating::getEffTM()` is a placeholder) — a real TM solver is under active development.
-- Only the Transverse Electric (TE) polarization is computed.
-For Soft X-ray gratings used at grazing incidence, the TE and TM polarization efficiency is nearly identical.
+	- For Soft X-ray gratings used at grazing incidence, the TE and TM polarization efficiency is nearly identical, so TE-only results remain a good approximation until TM support lands.
-	- TODO: Calculate Transverse Magnetic (TM) polarization efficiency.
+- The custom (point-wise) grating profile does not yet support coatings.

 Dependencies
 ========

-PEG requires the GNU Scientific Library (GSL), available at http://www.gnu.org/software/gsl/.
+PEG no longer depends on the GNU Scientific Library (GSL).
+Linear algebra is provided by [Eigen](https://eigen.tuxfamily.org/), and ODE integration by [Boost.Odeint](https://www.boost.org/doc/libs/release/libs/numeric/odeint/).
+Both are header-only, so no separate library build or linking step is required — just make sure the headers are reachable on your include path.

 Building
 ========

 The 'qmake' build tool from the Qt Framework can be used to generate Makefiles based on PEG_mac.pro or PEG_ubuntu.pro.
 (The Qt library is not required to build PEG.)
-Edit one of these files to define the library paths for your system.
+Edit one of these files to define the include paths for Eigen (and Boost, if not already on your system include path) for your system.

 This will build the single-machine command-line program 'pegSerial':